Page last updated:

-This topic provides an overview of Cloud Foundry (CF) security.
-For an overview of container security, see the Container Security topic.
+This topic provides an overview of Pivotal Application Service (PAS) security.
+For an overview of container security, see Container Security.

 - Minimizes network surface area

 - Isolates customer applications and data in containers

 - Encrypts connections